 - Board Certification

-Certification Agency Member Board Specialty Year of Issuance American Board of Internal Medicine American Board of Medical Specialties Internal Medicine 2014 American Board of Internal Medicine American Board of Medical Specialties Pulmonary 2018
+Certification Agency Member Board Specialty Year American Board of Internal Medicine American Board of Medical Specialties Internal Medicine 2014 American Board of Internal Medicine American Board of Medical Specialties Pulmonary 2018

 - Clinical interest for patients